 You can find further insight within Integrated Reporting (IR).
 The International IR Framework forces companies to look at themselves and the context in which they operate.
 It gives value and insight to the intangibles of business: things such as whether people trust a brand or how a company behaved during the pandemic — predictors of business recovery and success.
 It's like seeing the business in 3D rather than 2D.
 It means you can build resilience and sustainability into your business, scenario-plan, and mitigate new or unforeseen risks.

 Although we will never be able to predict all potential shocks, long-term planning should lead to better business capabilities.
 Sustainability makes good business sense because customers are more willing to engage with companies they see as socially responsible.
 It is in the interests of businesses now and in the future to start implementing a new way of thinking.

 As we turn our focus to business recovery, I look forward to sharing more of my thinking on this topic through these columns, and I welcome your thoughts.
-Together we can make responsible finance the catalyst for change and a better future.
+Together we can make responsible financial leadership the catalyst for change and a better future.

 It's going to be an interesting journey.

 KEEP IN TOUCH